atenearesearchgroup/subjectiveKGs/README.md

 Using specific Neo4j commands, NELL nodes and relations have been loaded, obtaining a set of 2,121,179 nodes and 644,899 relations that have been labeled and typed by means of data refinement operations in Neo4j.

-The files containing the simplified Nell triples for both nodes and relations can be downloaded from the repository and are named [ent.csv](https://github.com/atenearesearchgroup/subjectiveKGs/examples/ent.csv.tar.gz) and [rel.csv](https://github.com/atenearesearchgroup/subjectiveKGs/examples/rel.csv.tar.gz).
+The files containing the simplified Nell triples for both nodes and relations can be downloaded from the repository and are named ent.csv and [rel.csv](https://github.com/atenearesearchgroup/subjectiveKGs/examples/rel.csv.tar.gz).
 They should be located in $HOME_NEO4J/import.

-Due to space limitations in the repository, the file ent.csv had to be split into ent_01.csv and ent_02.csv.
+Due to space limitations in the repository, the file ent.csv had to be split into [ent_01.csv](https://github.com/atenearesearchgroup/subjectiveKGs/examples/ent_01.csv.tar.gz) and [ent_02.csv](https://github.com/atenearesearchgroup/subjectiveKGs/examples/ent_02.csv.tar.gz).

 This te command to load the entity nodes and their clases.

 ```
-:auto USING PERIODIC COMMIT 100 LOAD CSV FROM 'file:///ent.awk.csv' AS row FIELDTERMINATOR '|'
+:auto USING PERIODIC COMMIT 100 LOAD CSV FROM 'file:///ent_xx.csv' AS row FIELDTERMINATOR '|'
 MERGE (e: Entity {entityId: row[0]})
 WITH e, row
 CALL apoc.create.setLabels(e, apoc.coll.toSet(split(row[0],':') + apoc.node.labels(e))) yield node